ocaml/ocaml.org/data/tutorials/gs_01_a_first_hour_with_ocaml.md

 ---
 id: first-hour
-title: A First Hour with OCaml
+title: Your First Day with OCaml
 description: >
   Discover the OCaml programming language in this longer tutorial that takes you from absolute beginner to someone who is able to write programs in OCaml.